w3c/wai-curricula/content/designer/interaction-design.md

 Students should be able to:

 * design user experiences for keyboard navigation through and inside components of websites and applications, for example using:
-  * the tab key to move through different components
+  * the tab key to move through different components in a meaningful sequence
   * the enter key to access a component and to select a specific item on a component
   * the arrow keys to move through elements inside components, including sliders, tabs, dialogs, application menus, and tree views
   * the escape key to exit components
+  * meaningful sequences across web pages and applications and inside complex widgets
   * additional keyboard shortcuts to reveal, review, and dismiss notifications
   * additional keyboard shortcuts to support efficiency
   * first letter navigation to jump to specific pieces of data in lists and grids